Project overview

 Woodcote Park is a four-acre community park between Cumberland Road, Willemar Avenue and 17th Street in West Courtenay.

-Stay up to date on upcoming playground engagement opportunities by visit the following: Playground upgrades and new projects
+Stay up to date on upcoming playground engagement opportunities by visiting the following: Playground upgrades and new projects

 The preferred concept was shaped through community input gathered during public engagement, including survey responses and interest holder sessions.
 A summary of this input is available in the Woodcote Park Playground Replacement and Upgrade What We Heard Report.